cordada/lib-cl-sii-python/README.rst

 Supported Python versions
 -------------------------

-Only Python 3.7.
+Only Python 3.7 and 3.8.
 Python 3.6 and below will not work because we use some features introduced in Python 3.7.

 Quickstart
 ----------